Andy Breckman

-Andrew Ross Breckman (born March 3, 1955) is an American television and film writer and a radio personality on WFMU.
-He is the creator and executive producer of the Emmy Award-winning television series Monk on the USA Network, and is co-host of WFMU radio's long-running conceptual comedy program Seven Second Delay.
+Andrew Ross Breckman (born March 3, 1955) is an American screenwriter, comedian, and radio personality.
+He was the creator, screenwriter, and executive producer of the Emmy Award-winning television series Monk on the USA Network and is co-host of WFMU radio's long-running conceptual comedy program Seven Second Delay.
 He has written screenplays for a number of comedy films including Sgt.
-Bilko (starring Steve Martin) and Rat Race (directed by Jerry Zucker), and is frequently hired as a "script doctor" to inject humorous content into scripts written by other screenwriters.
+Bilko (starring Steve Martin) and Rat Race (directed by Jerry Zucker).

 Early life

 Breckman was born in Philadelphia, Pennsylvania, United States, to a middle-class Jewish family.
 He grew up in Haddonfield, New Jersey and attended Moorestown Friends School and Haddonfield Memorial High School.

-Breckman dropped out of Boston University in his freshman year, and despite an admitted lack of musical ability, he launched a brief career as a satirical folk singer.
-He released two albums of original songs, Don't Get Killed and Proud Dad.

 Television work

-Breckman wrote for Late Night with David Letterman from 1982 to 1984, and contributed sketches to Saturday Night Live from 1983 to 1996.
+Breckman wrote for Late Night with David Letterman from 1982 to 1984 and contributed sketches to Saturday Night Live from 1983 to 1996.
 One of his most well-known vignettes was a Saturday Night Live sketch called "White Like Me" (which he also directed), in which Eddie Murphy disguises himself as a Caucasian for a day.
-In 2003 he served as a jokewriter for comedian Steve Martin's stint as host of the Academy Awards.
+In 2004 he served as a jokewriter for comedian Steve Martin's stint as host of the Academy Awards, for which Breckman was nominated for a Writers Guild of America (WGA) Award for TV writing.

 Breckman's biggest success, Monk, was a murder-mystery with a humorous edge.
 Breckman told New Jersey Monthly that he was a voracious reader of the works of Arthur Conan Doyle, John D. MacDonald, and other authors of “solvable” mysteries, as well as being a big fan of the TV series Columbo.
 “In a way, it’s similar to comedy writing,” he says.
 "It's puzzles and puzzle solving.
 Very logical."
-In August 2009, USA Network launched Little Monk, a spinoff series that portrays the main character, detective Adrian Monk, as a child.
-Breckman was part of the show's team of writers.
+In August 2009, USA Network launched the spinoff Little Monk.

 He wrote seven episodes of the 2000-2001 Comedy Central series TV Funhouse, and in 2015 wrote "Dog Show" for The Jack and Triumph Show.
-In July 2016 he was part of a team of writers for Triumph the Insult Comic Dog's coverage of the Republican National Convention in Cleveland and the Democratic National Convention in Philadelphia.
+In July 2016 he was part of a team of writers for Triumph the Insult Comic Dog's coverage of the Republican National Convention in Cleveland and the Democratic National Convention in Philadelphia; the writing crew won the WGA 2017 Award for TV Comedy/Variety.